Acne

 Elevated androgens Increase sebum (oil) production, clogging pores

-Skin cells are more reactive to normal testosterone levels
+Increased DHT sensitivity : skin cells are more reactive to normal testosterone levels

 Polycystic Ovary Syndrome (PCOS)

-Estrogen/progesterone drops trigger breakouts before periods
+Menstrual cycle fluctuations: estrogen/progesterone drops trigger breakouts before periods

-Can increase androgen production and worsen acne
+Stress and cortisol can increase androgen production and worsen acne

 Who Is Affected by Hormonal Acne?